MES4010 – Critical literature review in Middle East Studies

 This reading course is designed to meet individual needs of Master’s students within the programme option Middle East Studies.

-The reading list must be approved by the course teacher.
+The reading list must be approved by the course teacher and thesis supervisor.
 The course should normally be taken during the first year of the Master’s degree programme.

 Participants learn to:

-- Critically read and analyze research literature and formulate an interpretation of the issues and arguments presented in the literature
+- Critically read and analyze research literature relevant to the research question of your master’s thesis, and to formulate a presentation and an interpretation of the issues and arguments presented in the literature.

 - Summarize and present a research debate in an independent and reflective manner.